dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The collateral effects of the re-hydration code were mostly positive.
 There was one issue where the logger for the process level benchmark process level logs were getting the "unknown" address simply because the logger was in the threaded_install function still, which is prior to the re-hydration that occurs in the tomcat_worker function.
-These both utilize the same python logger and so it was easy to place the logger to teh benchmark process level logs inside the for loop of the re-hydration code in tomcat_worker.
+These both utilize the same python logger and so it was easy to place the logger line for the benchmark process level logs inside the for loop of the re-hydration code in tomcat_worker.
 The rest of the logs built from the benchmark process level logs were self corrected, as they are built from the process level logs.

 For example prior to the fix the benchmark process level log looked like this even after the re-hydration code for the registry_entry
 (prior section above):